-The City's existing 10-year SOI contains two (2) unincorporated areas intended to be annexed to the City; one area north and one area south of the existing City limits.
-The 10-year SOI is the potential land annexed into the City within 10-years.
+The City's existing SOI contains two (2) primary unincorporated areas that the City anticipates to annex within the next ten (10) years; one area north of the City's boundary and one area south.
+The north SOI areas contain approximately 134-acres located north of Roth Road (east of Pilot Flying J) and west of Interstate 5, west of Manthey Road and north & south of Roth Road.
+The south SOI area contains approximately 58-acres designated in the General Plan for Service Commercial uses as part of the adopted Lathrop Gateway Business Park Specific Plan.
+The City is proposing to expand the SOI to include one (1), 10.3-acre property west of the existing northwest SOI boundary.
 No properties are within the 30-year growth horizon.
-The majority of the north area is located north of Roth Road (east of Pilot Flying J), and west of Interstate 5 (I-5) and Manthey Road both north/south of Roth Road.
-The north area contains 65-acres of lands designated Freeway Commercial and 69-acres of Limited Industrial. he south area contains 58-acres designated in the General Plan for future annexation and development as Service Commercial uses within the Lathrop Gateway Business Park Specific Plan.

-The City is proposing to expand the existing SOI to add one (1) 10.30-acre property to the west of the northern unincorporated area, west of I-5 south of Roth Road, to the existing SOI boundary.
-The proposed expansion is necessary to provide for the future realignment of Manthey Road further west to establish the minimum distance necessary for a controlled intersection and I-5/Roth Road interchange improvements.
-The future realignment of Manthey Road east of the I-5 will be a similar effort to the realignment of Harlan Road.

-In total, the proposed SOI contains approximately 197-acres of land to be annexed into the City, as described in the following table and illustrated on Figure 2-2 on Page 2-6 of the MSR:
+In total, the proposed SOI contains approximately 197-acres of land, as described in the table below and illustrated on Figure 2-2 on Page 2-6 of the MSR.
+The MSR and SOI Plan are attached to this Staff Report as Attachment 2.

-General Plan Land Use Acres 2 Existing Time Horizon (Years) Proposed Time Horizon 1 (Years)
+General Plan Land Use Acres 2 Existing Time Horizon Proposed Time Horizon 1

-SOUTH

 Lathrop Gateway Specific Plan Area

 Public/Quasi Public 5 10 10

 Service Commercial 58 10 10

-NORTH

-Other Areas (Roth/I-5)
+Other Areas

-Freeway Commercial, West I-5 65 10 10
+Freeway Commercial 65 10 10

-Limited Industrial, East I-5 69 10 10
+Limited Industrial 69 10 10

 Total: 197

-1 Estimated time horizon for annexation to the City.
+$^{^{1}}$ Estimated time horizon for annexation to the City.